 If you go play there right now and sign on for a typical 18-hole round, you will play Creekside and Hillside.
 Diablo is basically considered a separate 9-hole course these days.
 Geographically, it makes sense because the Creekside nine does not come back to the clubhouse after the 9th hole.
 It leads right to the 1st hole of the Hillside nine, which ultimately brings you back in.
 The Diablo nine does a full loop that returns you back to the clubhouse.

 Based on that, it’s clearly two different courses.
 However, the scorecard is set up like most other 27-hole courses that displays all three combination rotations.
 There are combo ratings/slopes for each pairing and there is no clear distinction that Diablo is a separate scorecard.
 All the signage on the courses and the scorecard itself refers to holes 1-9 of each course, not Hillside being holes 10-18 as they should be considered.

-It’s all a bit confusing and I had the same dilemma at Whittier Narrows several years ago.
+It’s all a bit confusing and I had the exact same dilemma at Whittier Narrows several years ago.
 I ended up only counting that as one course and I am probably going to end up doing the same at Brentwood.
 Until I know the scorecards and other elements are clearly distinguished as one 18-hole course and a separate 9-hole course, I can’t count them as two in good conscious.